-There are 25 dormitory style general population housing units located in the facility.
+There are twenty five dormitory-style general population housing units located in the facility.
 Small recreation areas are located in each unit.
-The facility also has separate male-only and female-only Restricted Housing Units (single or double occupancy cells) for administrative (protective custody) or disciplinary segregation.
-Each unit is staffed at all times by (5) (7)(E) security officers, who make irregular rounds or inspections and also provide excellent visual supervision from their work station.
-All detainees have direct contact (5) (7)(E) to make requests or resolve problems.
+The facility also has a male only and female only RHU (single or double occupancy cells) for administrative (protective custody) or disciplinary segregation, separate from the general population.
+Each housing unit is staffed at all times by (b) (7)(E) security officers, who make irregular rounds or inspections and also have excellent visual supervision from their work station.
+All detainees have direct contact with the officer to make requests or resolve problems.
 ICE staff routinely visit the detainees.
 Medical, food service, laundry and other program services are located in the same building near the housing units.
 Meals are provided inside the housing units.
 One very large recreation yard is also located on the outside of the main building.